Skip to content

 Mount Lindesay Highway - Beaudesert Town Centre Bypass

-In April 2015, the Queensland Government announced funding for the design and construction of the Beaudesert Town Centre Bypass to divert heavy vehicles around the town centre.
+The Queensland Government partnered with Scenic Rim Regional Council to deliver the $27.5 million Beaudesert Town Centre Bypass to divert heavy vehicles around the town centre.

-Construction is now complete on this bypass, providing a dedicated route to service the increasing freight demand in the Bromelton SDA through improved access to the Mount Lindsay Highway.
+The completed bypass provides a dedicated route to service the increasing freight demand in the Bromelton SDA through improved access to the Mount Lindsay Highway.

 View more information about the bypass and its significance to the locality.